JarekDuda/AsymmetricNumeralSystemsToolkit/README.md

 - spread_tuned(): uses both q and p - wants to get close to 1/x stationary probability of states (still linear, best compression rate),
 - spread_tuned_s(): uses sort instead of buckets - can be slighlty better, but slower,
 - pread_tuned_p(): uses 1/i approximation of 1/(p*ln(1+1/i)) formula for tuned spread,

+4) scramblers:
+- scrambler0(): for each 2i-1 and 2i positions, with some probability switch symbols - accordingly to PRNG initialized with cryptographic key.

 For example for 4 symbol and L=16 states: p=(0.04 0.16 0.16 0.64), q/L=(0.0625 0.1875 0.125 0.625).
 <table>